ebshimizu/soothsayer/README.md

 * `map-select-list.html`
   * The map pick list from `map-select.html` by itself.
   * Required Resolution: none
+* `caster-frame.html`
+  * Caster frame.
+Changes layout based on number of casters set in the app.
+  * Required Resolution: 1920 x 1080
 * `caster-single-frame.html`
   * Caster frame (for webcams).
 Default file is not recommended for use, as it is partially styled
   * Required Resolution: 1920 x 1080